Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

 The Paderborn University (PU) bearing dataset \cite{lessmeier2016condition} represents a complex and widely-used benchmark, distinguished by its inclusion of bearings from multiple manufacturers and two distinct fault origination paradigms: artificial damage and natural degradation from accelerated lifetime tests.
 The dataset contains 6 healthy bearings, 12 with artificially induced faults (inner/outer race), and 14 with faults developed during operation (inner race, outer race, and combined inner/outer race).
 Data was captured under four discrete operating conditions, varying rotational speed, load torque, and radial force, with vibration signals recorded at a 64 kHz sampling rate.

 Crucially, prior work by \cite{lessmeier2016condition} demonstrated that a significant domain shift exists between artificially damaged and naturally degraded bearings, leading to poor generalization when training on the former and testing on the latter.
 To circumvent this issue and ensure the practical relevance of our findings, our investigation exclusively utilizes the subset of bearings with naturally occurring faults from accelerated lifetime tests, along with the healthy reference bearings.
 Our analysis incorporates components K006 and KI17, thereby expanding upon the set used in the original benchmark study, which are shown in Table \ref{tab:pd-bearings}.
+Lastly, to limit computational overhead, all measurements in this dataset were resampled to 42 kHz.
 Although bearings with combined faults are in principle compatible with our multi-label methodology, their limited representation in the dataset hinders robust learning and evaluation.
 In fact, only three such bearings are available (IDs KB23, KB24, and KB27).
 Therefore, we exclude these samples from both training and testing to prevent biased or unreliable conclusions.

 Our partitioning strategy was tailored to the specific composition of this curated subset.
 To accommodate the varying number of available bearings along the three classes, a differentiated partitioning scheme was adopted for the CVM-CV protocol.
 For the healthy and inner race fault categories, each of which contains six bearings, a 4:2 train-test split was implemented.
 For the outer race fault category, with five available bearings, a 3:2 split was used.
 As depicted in Figure \ref{fig:pd-splits}, the splits designated for hyperparameter tuning and final performance evaluation were kept entirely separate to maintain the integrity of the validation process.